haeggee/error-detection-mt/README.md

 In this repository, we tackle the problem of critical-error detection in machine translation.
 To that end, we fine-tune different transformer based language models, including BERT and the multilingual XLM-RoBERTa model, and facilitate extensive evaluation.
 This PyTorch implementation leverages the Hugging face *transformers* to download pre-trained models, enable quick research experiments, access datasets and evaluation metrics.

+All our code is accessible through Jupyter Notebooks that can be run on Google Colab, allowing full reproducibility of results.

 This task is part of the WMT'21 [shared task on quality estimation](http://www.statmt.org/wmt21/quality-estimation-task.html).

 ---